caiocrocha/Brazilian_Portuguese_Quick_APT/README.md

 | 10h    | 0.2197 | 0.1587 |
 | 60h    | 0.2190 | 0.1600 |

 Additionally, we share the APT model fine-tuned on 10 hours of audio in the [Hugging Face](https://huggingface.co/caiocrocha/wav2vec2-large-xlsr-53-phoneme-portuguese) repository.
-The model card can be found in [ModelCard.md](./ModelCard.md).